CSM 2019 Radio Operator's Home Page

 Due to the great popularity of the Northern Trail route introduced in 2018, the 2019 CSM will again travel from south of Mont Tremblant to Montebello on Saturday and then the traditional Montebello to Lachute route on Sunday.
 The trail and snow qualities were outstanding last year and allowed for an superb ski experience on all sections.
 Learning from this first Northern trail experience of last year and listening to your feedback, we are making slight enhancements to this route for an even better ski experience this year on both days.

-Routing details will appear on the Maps page.
+Routing details are on the Maps page.

 Here is another quote from the CSM President's special message (see http://skimarathon.ca/important-message-from-the-president-of-the-canadian-ski-marathon/ for full message)